 The production of rice in Venice started in the 15th century and was largely promoted because of its low cost and wide availability.
 The Doge himself used to stand out in front of Doge’s Palace and salute his subjects by holding a plate of Risi e Bisi.

 From then on, it became a symbolic dish for the locals to eat on St. Mark’s Day, celebrated on the 25th of April.
 These days, you can find this dish in any restaurant in Venice.

 To end on a sweet note, try some Buranelli, a type of Venetian biscuit that’s sure to please your tastebuds.
 Buranelli (Buranei plural), is named after the Venetian island of Burano, where they come from.

-Popular among seamen, these treats were often packed along for long sea expeditions.
-The original shape was round, but nowadays you can also find them shaped like the letter “S”, which makes them easier to dunk in coffee or mulled wine.
+Popular among seamen, these treats were often packed to take on long sea expeditions.
+The original shape was round, but nowadays you can also find them shaped in the letter “S”, which makes them easier to dunk in coffee or mulled wine.

-For a taste of heaven, visit one of the best Pasticcerie in Venice, Tonolo.
+Buranelli is a must if you’re exploring traditional Venice foods.
+For a taste of heaven, visit one of the best pasticcerie in Venice, Tonolo.

 Pasticceria Tonolo: € | Buranelli | Great Espresso—If you’re looking to dunk a few delicious buranei in equally delicious coffee, this is the place.

 Take a Local Food Tour in Venice